4 Exhibitions- 4 Resources

 Borderlands: Layered Mixed Media Identity (Art 20)

-Drawing from the layered figurative work of Justin de Verteuil, this mixed media unit explores how material transparency and symbolic imagery can express identity tensions.
+Drawing on the layered figurative work of Justin de Verteuil, this mixed-media unit explores how material transparency and symbolic imagery can express tensions in identity.

 Happy Creating!